GandhiCloudLab/waiops320/topology-api/readme.md

 ### 4. Retrieve `_id` using `uniqueId`

 We create node using the `uniqueId`.
-But for further actions like create link, delete node and etc requires `_id`.
+But for further actions like create link, delete node and etc, it requires `_id`.
 So we can use API to retrive `_id` using `uniqueId`.

 Here is the script to retrive `_id` using `uniqueId`